With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

 • Testing lines, refrigerant levels and connections

-It’s not too late to have service done this fall—and we can get your furnace ready for heating season too.
+You can still have service done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Tips for Cleaning the Outdoor AC Unit
+Cleaning Out the Outdoor AC Unit

-You’ll only need a handful of things:
+You’ll only need a couple of items:

 • Wet-dry vacuum and hose with a soft brush attachment